 Tip #1 – Take care when choosing your torrent client

 Torrent clients range from the simple, straightforward to the extremely powerful.
-Many clients, e.g. Vuze, have extra features including addons, plugins and extra functionality.
-These features do however often mean that performance and/or security are sacrificed.
+Many clients, e.g., Vuze, have extra features, including add-ons, plugins, and additional functionality.
+These features do, however, often mean that performance and security are sacrificed.

-The more popular p2p/torrent clients such as Vuze, Bittorrent and uTorrent are monetizing the software through embedded software, advertisements and ‘pro’, paid for versions.
-This can have detrimental effects as was the case when uTorrent installed bitcoin mining software without its users being aware, or having given their consent.
+The more popular p2p clients such as Vuze, BitTorrent, and uTorrent are monetizing the software through embedded software, advertisements, and ‘pro,’ paid-for versions.
+This can have detrimental effects as was the case when uTorrent installed bitcoin mining software without its users being aware, or have given their consent.